rh-aiservices-bu/qaroot/qaroot-specification.md

 ### 2.2 FAQ Agent Architecture

-The FAQ answering system uses a **worker pool of specialized agents** that coordinate via RabbitMQ and integrate with Llama Stack for AI capabilities.
+The FAQ answering system uses a **worker pool of specialized agents** that coordinate via Red Hat AMQ and integrate with Llama Stack for AI capabilities.

 #### 2.2.1 Agent Services Overview

 **FAQ Agent Worker Pool** is a Node.js/TypeScript service that runs multiple concurrent workers, each executing one of four specialized agent types.
-These agents communicate via RabbitMQ message queues and leverage Llama Stack for LLM operations.
+These agents communicate via Red Hat AMQ message queues and leverage Llama Stack for LLM operations.

 ```
-FAQ Service (API) → Publishes to RabbitMQ
+FAQ Service (API) → Publishes to Red Hat AMQ
                     ↓
     ┌───────────────┴───────────────┐
     │   FAQ Agent Worker Pool       │